Preston, Lancashire: Climate

 The climate of Preston is of a temperate maritime type, with a narrow range of temperatures, similar to the rest of the British Isles.
 Being relatively close to the Irish sea, this is more pronounced than areas to the south and east of Preston.
 The official Met Office weather station is located at Moor Park, less than 1 mi north of the city centre, and surrounded by built-up areas, suggesting a degree of urban warming is likely, particularly during clear and calm nights.

 The absolute high recorded at the weather station was 38.2 °C during July 2022.
-In a typical year the warmest day should reach 27.6 °C and 5.9 days in total should attain a maximum temperature of 25.1 °C or more.
+In a typical year, the warmest day should reach 27.6 °C and 5.9 days in total should attain a maximum temperature of 25.1 °C or more.
 In October 2011, a new record October high temperature of 26.9 °C was set.

 The absolute minimum is -13.3 °C, recorded during February 1969.
-In a typical year the coldest night should fall to -6.8 °C, and 40.2 nights should receive an air frost.
+In a typical year, the coldest night should fall to -6.8 °C, and 40.2 nights should receive an air frost.
 The lowest temperature in recent years was -9.2 °C during December 2010.

 Annual rainfall totals just under 1000 mm per year, with over 1 mm of precipitation falling on 150 days.
 All averages refer to the period 1971–2000.

-In October 2014 Preston was officially ranked "the wettest city in England", and third wettest in the UK behind Cardiff and Glasgow.
-It was also ranked "the gloomiest city in England", as it gets fewer hours of sunshine in a year than any other English city or town.
+In October 2014, Preston was officially ranked the Wettest city in England and third wettest in the UK behind Cardiff and Glasgow.
+It was also ranked the Gloomiest city in England, as it gets fewer hours of sunshine in a year than any other English city or town.

 However, in March 2018 the Lancashire Evening Post reported that Preston has lost its "soggy city status" to the neighbouring city of Lancaster.

-On 10 August 1893, approximately 32 mm of rain fell in Preston in 5 minutes, being a record for the most rainfall to fall in that time in the United Kingdom.
+On 10 August 1893, approximately 32 mm of rain fell in Preston within five minutes, a record for the most rainfall to fall in that time in the United Kingdom.